ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 Note the use of pipes to concatenate functions in a very readable way.

-The nameparser function also provides information about the rank of the taxon (in column `rankmarker`), an important information which sometimes misses in the original checklists.
-Checking the correctness of the parsing is the publisher's homework.
+The `nameparser()` provides also information about the rank of the taxon (in column `rankmarker`), a mandatory field for publishing checklists on GBIF, which sometimes misses in the original checklists.
+Checking the correctness of the parsing is part of the publisher's homework.

 ## R Markdown websites

 You successfully mapped your checklist data, you documented all your steps by adapting the RMarkdown.
 How to publish the mapping in the most easy and at the same time visually appealing way?
-We came up to R Markdown websites: https://rmarkdown.rstudio.com/rmarkdown_websites.htm.
-Don't miss to check one of the [examples](https://github.com/trias-project/checklist-recipe/wiki/Examples) we provided in the wiki!
+We came up to use R Markdown websites: https://rmarkdown.rstudio.com/rmarkdown_websites.htm.
+Check it out yourself by examining one of the [examples](https://github.com/trias-project/checklist-recipe/wiki/Examples) we provided in the wiki!

 # Conclusion

-We wrote this blogpost in order to share our experience in building a completely open, documented and working template in publishing biodiversity data.
+We wrote this blogpost in order to share our experience in building a completely open, documented and working template for publishing biodiversity data.
 We are strongly convinced that the future of biodiversity is open.
 Co-winning the GBIF Ebbe-Nielsen Challenge gave us even more enthousiasm about.
 We think also that the time arrived to give back!
-We couldn't win anything without any of the open-source tools we cited above and many others (R is a free programming language after all).
-For this reason we decided to devolve half of the price to [NumFocus](https://numfocus.org/), the organization sponsoring many important open-source projects improving the quality of science worldwide.
-Supporting open-source research means supporting your own research after all!
+We couldn't win anything without any of the open source tools we cited above (and many others: R is a free programming language after all!).
+For this reason we decided to devolve half of the price to [NumFocus](https://numfocus.org/), the organization sponsoring several open source projects sensibly improving the quality of science worldwide.
+Supporting open source research means supporting your own research after all!

-You can contribute to open-source in many other ways: based on your background and expertise you can report bugs, propose new functionalities or even being a contributor.
-The future you will surely thank you a lot!
+You can contribute to open source in many other ways: based on your background and expertise you can report bugs, propose new functionalities or even being a contributor.
+The future you will be grateful for it!